RyanzhuAU/Calculator-React/README.md

 -	Go to {application folder}
 -	Run “npm install” to install dependencies.
+-	Run “npm run test” to run the unit test.
 -	Run “npm start” to start the calculator application
--	Run “npm run test” to run the unit test.
+-   The web-calculator should be launched automatically.
+If not, visit "http://localhost:3000/" in the browser.

 **Implemented feature:**